Mahmoud-Ahmed-Samy/Netflix-Themed-Bookshelf/README.md

 | DELETE | `/api/books/{id}`  | Delete a book           |

 Book fields: `title`, `author`, `genre`, `year`, `coverUrl`, `foundOnline`, `wasEdited`.
 Titles are validated as required, unique per author/year, with a publication year between 1450 and 2026.

-## Notes

-`Plan.md` documents the original build plan this project was developed against, cycle by cycle.